Chicken Broccoli Alfredo Stuffed Shells

 Ever since I made the cheese stuffed shells last year, I had the idea for these Chicken Broccoli Alfredo Stuffed Shells.

-I love anything with a good Alfredo sauce, especially when broccoli and either chicken or shrimp are involved.
+I love anything with a good Alfredo sauce such as my Alfredo mac and cheese, especially when broccoli and either chicken or shrimp are involved.

 This time around I chose chicken as it’s a more affordable protein, but you can easily substitute shrimp if you’re in the mood for seafood Alfredo.